 What do I do if I dispute a charge on my credit card account?

-- Providing the notice in writing,
+- notify the bank in writing,

 - enable the bank to identify your name and account number,

 - state why you believe there is a billing error,